 Telemetry would be needed to provide the rectifier station status in real time and possible control from the pipeline operations centre.
 This could be cell phone based or satellite modem based, more likely satellite based as the pipeline is likely to traverse very remote areas.
 Perhaps the rectifier station would need to communicate with the central Neon Server every 15 minutes to communicate readings to be displayed on a Central Neon Server and also report out status to a central pipeline SCADA or other management system.

-The other measurement points along the pipeline also need to be measured, and this is a very simple occasional measurement of a very low voltage level of the pipeline structure when compared to earth.
+The other parameters along the pipeline also need to be measured, and this can be a very simple occasional measurement of a very low voltage level of the pipeline structure when compared to earth.

-Telemetry would be needed to provide the occasional voltage readings from the measurement points, but quite infrequently, perhaps read the voltage hourly, store it locally, and then and transmit the data to the central neon server daily, to minimise the power consumption and satellite airtime charges.
+Telemetry would be needed to provide the occasional voltage readings from the measurement points, but quite infrequently, perhaps read the voltage hourly, store it locally, and then transmit the data to the central neon server daily, to minimise the power consumption and satellite airtime charges.

 |Options for Neon Telemetry - NRL / NRT / RTU / Field Units||Unidata Part Number||Description|